cfreeman/tsa/content/posts/2020-07-24-adam-steltzner-interview.md

 description: In this inteview Sachs and Steltzner speak about overlaps between engineering and art.
 It includes things like how to evaluate ideas and how a project should be born with some baby fat.

+nuggets:
+- This concept of when we're designing spacecraft and Space Flight systems, we always want to start with a lot of babyfat, like human babies have.
+Like most most babies have, essentially for the same purpose.
+Right, that when trouble shows up when we're wrong about a feature of our design, we have something to consume, some resource to consume so you don't start with your highest strength, lightest weight, most critical elements because you'll have a hard time improving your design.
+- There's a whole art and craft to getting people to believe in your vision when it's an.
+It's especially difficult when it's not been done before because you can't show them the example.
+- but I really want you to have done the thinking about the three central arguments against your idea.
+And when you pull.
+The idea away from yourself and really sort of look at it in three dimensions.
+It allows you sometimes to see.
+The flaws in the words in it.

 videos:
 - https://tsa.nyc3.cdn.digitaloceanspaces.com/2020-07-24-adam-steltzner-interview.mp4